Usyk beats Joshua - how the boxing world reacted

 Well, Usyk has beaten Krzysztof Glowacki in Poland, Michael Hunter in America, Marco Huck in Germany, Mairis Briedis in Latvia, Murat Gassiev in Russia and Tony Bellew, Derek Chisora and now Joshua in the United Kingdom.

-Having suffered his second defeat as a professional - after being defeated by Andy Ruiz Jr in 2019 - Joshua's quest to become an undisputed heavyweight champion has taken a major blow.
+Having suffered his second defeat as a professional - after losing to Andy Ruiz Jr in 2019 - Joshua's quest to become an undisputed heavyweight champion has taken a major blow.

+Joshua left the ring soon after the result, but there were no sour grapes or excuses from the 31-year-old when speaking at the media conference a little later...

-He has still treated fight fans to some wonderful nights though and fellow fighters came out in support of the Londoner…
+He has still treated fight fans to some wonderful nights though and fellow boxers came out in support of the Londoner…

 The undercard - Hatton controversy